will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

 Shape Factors
 ^^^^^^^^^^^^^^^^
-A Shape factor is equivalent to a Histo factor where there is exactly one variation coordinate for every bin in the observable, the nominal variation being a ConstHisto that 0 everywhere, and each +1 or -1 variation is a ConstHisto with a single bin being set equal to +1 or -1 respectively.
+A Shape factor is equivalent to a Histo factor where there is exactly one variation coordinate for every bin in the observable, the nominal variation being a Simple factor that is 1 everywhere, and each +1 or -1 variation is a Simple factor with a single bin being set equal to +1 or -1 respectively.
 Effectively this means that content of each bin of a shape factor is precisely equal to the value of one (and only one) of the variation coordinates.
 And normally each variation coordinate is explicitly one of the model parameters.

 In RooFit Histfactory models Shape factors are represented by ``ParamHistFunc`` class.